isekulic/isekulic.github.io/_pages/about.md

 My research was centered on mixed-initiative conversational search.
 Specifically, I focused on methods for generating clarifying questions with an aim to better understand users' information needs, as well as on LLM-based user simulation for improved conversational search evaluation.

 I published in mulple top-tier NLP and IR venues, including SIGIR, ACL, WSDM, TIST, ECIR, COLING (700+ citations, h-index 10).
 For a full list of my publications, please visit my [Google Scholar](https://scholar.google.com/citations?user=jxKS_4EAAAAJ&hl=en) page.
-I actively contribute to the community as a program committee member for leading conferences such as SIGIR, WSDM, ECIR, CIKM, and EACL
+I actively contribute to the community as a program committee member for leading conferences such as SIGIR, WSDM, ECIR, CIKM, and EACL.

 ## Research Interests
 I'm interested in several research areas, related to NLP, IR, and LLMs: